 For many B2B companies, events and networking are a big part of their business that brings in new connections and potential customers.
 But what happens with the hundreds of contacts you meet during a two-day event where you exchanged business cards?
 Do you remember who was who and each person’s profile, pain points, and the problems you can solve for them?

 How to use CRM in your growth strategy

 It has been proven that successful marketing strategies have a human-centric approach.
 Understanding consumer behavior, be it for B2B or B2C, is crucial for your growth.

 - Integrate all your new contacts in one place

 - Build scalable processes to ensure growth

-A CRM is incredibly powerful if used at highest capacity, and while bigger companies rush to embrace it, smaller enterprises usually avoid CRMs because they think they are not big enough yet, that it’s too difficult to implement and maintain.
-Perhaps they even opt out for financial reasons.
+A CRM is incredibly powerful if used at the highest capacity, and while bigger companies rush to embrace it, smaller enterprises usually avoid CRMs because they think they are not big enough yet, and that it’s too difficult to implement and maintain.
+Perhaps they even opt-out for financial reasons.
 If you aim high, you have to take more responsibility for your growth.
 The good news is that there are free tools out there that can satisfy the needs of a small enterprise without breaking the bank.